FelipeFTN/Emoji-Copy/README.md

 #### Manual installation

-**Not recommended at all:** installing the extension this way prevent any further update.
+**Not recommended at all:** installing the extension this way will prevent any further updates.

 1. Download and extract the ZIP, then open a terminal in the project's directory.
 2. Choose a way to install the extension:

 ```bash
     --> NPM 😇
     $ npm run deploy

     --> Shell scripts 🤨
     $ sh install.sh

     --> Hardcore 💀
     $ cp -a ./emoji-copy@felipeftn $HOME/.local/share/gnome-shell/extensions
 ```